 Well, that’s nice if you’ve got $800,000 which we were playing with.
 But how many people have that?
 You can’t afford to do that.
 This is a better way.

-Paula Williams: I think that a lot of those university classes are assuming that your Nike or that your advertising for Coke.
+Paula Williams: I think that a lot of those university classes are assuming that your Nike or that your advertising for Coke and have a billion people as potential customers.

 You’re put on one of those large accounts for a Fortune 50 companies which is great.
 Even so I think I think everybody would do better, especially smaller companies, if every ad serves more than one purpose.
 And if they follow at least five of these six rules that there’s no reason why they can’t do all six, right?